Mersea Island: Transport

 The main access to the island is via a causeway known as the Strood, carrying the Mersea–Colchester road (B1025).
 The road can be covered for up to an hour at high tide, especially during spring tides.
 On average the causeway is flooded at high tide for a week per month.
 During the 1953 North Sea flood, the Strood was submerged under over 6 ft of water, cutting off access to the mainland.
 In 2012, West Mersea Lifeboats complained to Essex County Council about the lack of adequate signage after 13 people had to be rescued from the Strood at high tide in less than 24 hours.
 A webcam provides a live view of access across the Strood, while a corresponding website lists upcoming high tides and the likelihood of obstructing the road.

 There has never been a railway to Mersea Island.
 During the railway mania of the mid-19th century, goods were transported by boat and barge.
 In 1911, local businessmen proposed a railway between Colchester and the island, which would have ended at a pier next to the Esplanade in the south, with an additional station in West Mersea on what is now East Road.
 The plans were abandoned due to the First World War.

-A regular bus service links West and East Mersea to Colchester via the Strood and Abberton.
+A regular bus service links West and, infrequently, East Mersea to Colchester via the Strood and Abberton.
 A foot ferry runs from East Mersea to Point Clear and Brightlingsea on the other side of the Colne estuary, including a scheduled service in the summer and a dial-on-demand service in the spring and autumn.